SuperMuel/so_insights/README.md

 - Performing web searches to online news sources based on user predefined queries
 - Fetches full content of articles and cleans it using LLM.
 - Ingesting articles from RSS feeds
+- Getting the full content of articles using Firecrawl or JinaAI.
 - Coming soon : Ingesting data from Twitter, Linkedin..
 - Storing articles in MongoDB and indexing them in Pinecone
 - Watching for tasks and executing them in the background

 ### Analyzer

-The Analyzer component handles:
+The Analyzer component handles different types of analyses:

+**1. Clustering**
 - Clustering of articles using HDBSCAN algorithm
-- Generating titles summaries for clusters using LLMs
+- Generating titles and summaries for clusters using LLMs
 - Evaluating the relevance and quality of clusters based on user preferences
 - Generating conversation starters for the chatbot

+**2. Report Generation**
+- Generating a full fledged report by analyzing the entire content of the articles.
+- Uses LangGraph to orchestrate the different steps of the report generation.
+- `o3-mini` to identify the outline of the report, `claude-3-5-sonnet` to generate each section.

-- Watching for tasks and executing them in the background
+The analyzer is watching for tasks and executing them in the background

 ### Backend